-When you submit your proxy by executing and returning the enclosed proxy card, you will authorize the proxy holders - Peter R. Culpepper and Linda M. Crouch-McCreadie - to vote as proxy all your shares of common stock or 8% convertible preferred stock and otherwise to act on your behalf at the 2012 annual meeting of stockholders and any adjournment thereof, in accordance with the instructions set forth therein.
+When you submit your proxy by executing and returning the enclosed proxy card, you will authorize the proxy holders - Peter R. Culpepper and Tonya Mitchem Grindon - to vote as proxy all your shares of common stock, 8% convertible preferred stock or Series A 8% convertible preferred stock and otherwise to act on your behalf at the 2013 annual meeting of stockholders and any adjournment thereof, in accordance with the instructions set forth therein.
 These persons also will have discretionary authority to vote your shares on any other business that properly comes before the meeting.
 They also may vote your shares to adjourn the meeting and will be authorized to vote your shares at any adjournment of the meeting.